bioinf/Sibelia/C-SIBELIA.md

 default, they're stored within the current working directory.
 If you want to store temporary files in some other location, use the "-t" option.

+You can also obtain synteny blocks which were used by "C-Sibelia" in variant calling.
+To do this, run "C-Sibelia" with "-o" option set.

 Output description
 ==================